-Miss I.D.
-I Fede leral Employer Cha Number Num poration Apportionment Election Select only one of the boxes below and enter the percentage calculated of Two A - Receipts Factor Apportionment - Section 143.455.2, RS Special Methods - See Instructions and Attach Detailed Explanation (if direction of the Three - Transportation Five - Interstate Bridge Note: Complete mileage information below for Method Three - Six and enterprise of the Missouri Miles of the Missouri Miles Seven - Broadcasters or Other Approved Method - Attach a detailed to the Missouri Method - Attach - Four - Railroad Six - Telephone and Telegraph Therefore the percentage on Form MO-NRS, Parts 1 and 2, Column (c).
-Percent When the percent of the percen For use with Method Two A or as directed by instructions Amount of receipts in Missouri Part 1 Amount of total receipts everwhere .
-00 Receipts Factor - Divide Line 1 by Line 2.
-Enter on Form MO-NRS Parts 1 and 2, Column (c)
+Form 2024 S-Corporation Allocation and Apportionment Schedule Department Use Only (MM/DD/YY) At ttachment Sequence No. 1120S-02 Miss Taxable Year (MM/DD/YY) (MM/DD/YY) I.D.
+1 Number Do not com plete this form if all incom ne is from Missouri sources.
+I.D.
+1 Number Number Corp Nam poration ne Apportionment Election Select only one of the boxes below and enter the percentage calculated on Formula Two A - Receipts Factor Apportionment - Section 143.455.2, RSMo - Special Methods - See instructions and attach detailed explanation (if directed) Three - Transportation Five - Interstate Bridge Note: Complete mileage information below for Method Three - Six and enter the possible Missouri Miles Total Miles Seven - Broadcasters or Other Approved Method - Attach a detailed explanation (if directed) Three - Transportation Missouri Method Three - Six and enter the possible Seven - Broadcasters or Other Approved Method - Attach a detailed explanation (if directed) (Complete Part 1) Four - Railroad Six - Telephone and Telegrap ercentage on Form MO-NRS, P Percent oh Parts 1 and 2, Column (c).
+For use with Method Two A or as directed by instructions Amount of receipts in Missouri Part 1 2.
+Amount of total receipts everywhere Receipts Factor - Divide Line 1 by Line 2.
+Enter on Form MO-NRS, Parts 1 and 2, Column (c) . %